 Sewing a welt seam is a way of finishing a seam that needs to be strong and durable.
-Learning how to sew this effective and easy seam will impress you, and give you the confidence to share this technique with other eager sewers.
 The welt seam is similar to other seams, like the French seam, because it is a closed seam and is double stitched.
-However, it is stitched flat and this makes it ideal for the inside of jeans and skirts.
+However, the main difference is that it is stitched flat, and this makes it ideal for the inside of jeans and skirts.

 A welt seam is a type of seam that has been sewn flat by first stitching on the wrong side and then securing it on the right side.
 The welt seam is ideal for use on heavier fabrics needing stronger seams and less bulk.